 - 1 (12 oz.) jar roasted red peppers, with juice

-Chop the celery, carrots, onion, and Hatch chiles.
-Layer half of the chiles, and all the celery, carrots, and onion on top of the diced tomatoes, seasoning to taste between layers.
+Chop the onion and Hatch chiles.
+Layer half of the chiles, and all the onion on top of the diced tomatoes, seasoning to taste between layers.
 Save the remaining half of the Hatch chiles to top the roast with before cooking.

 Heat a 12-inch skillet (not a non-stick skillet--you want to get a good sear on the meat) over medium-high heat.
 Add the pork tenderloin, with it's own juices, and sear it on all sides.
 Do not brown it in olive oil or butter.
 You want the meat to get nice and crusty brown, plus you'll be deglazing the pan and adding the meat juices to the crock pot.